jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

     Save the file and re-run the script.
 You should see 8 total path options in the command line output and log.

 ### Least Utilized Path
 Many segment routing and other SDN solutions focus on the low latency path as their primary use case.
 We absolutely feel low latency is an important network service, especially for real time applications.
 However, we believe one of the use cases which deliver the most bang for the buck is "Least Utilized Path".
-The idea behind this use case is that the routing protocol's chosen best path is usually *The Best Path*.
-Because of this the *Least Utilized* service looks to steer lower priority traffic (backups, content replication, etc.) to lesser used paths and preserve the routing protocol's best path for higher priority traffic.
+The idea behind this use case is that the routing protocol's chosen best path is very often *The Actual Best Path*.
+Because of this the *Least Utilized* service looks to steer lower priority traffic (backups, content replication, etc.) to lesser used paths and preserve the routing protocol's "best path" for higher priority traffic.

 1. Cleanup Rome's routes and execute the least utilized path service with SRv6 encapsulation
     ```